Compile7/compile7.github.io/content/what-are-react-hooks/index.md

 }
 ```

-If you want to check out hooks in more detail , you can check the [in depth explanation](https://reactjs.org/docs/hooks-reference.html) in the React documentation.
+If you want to check out Hooks in more detail, you can [check the in-depth explanation of React Hooks in the React documentation](https://reactjs.org/docs/hooks-reference.html).

 ### Hooks Rules

-1. Hooks should be called at the very beginning or top level, not inside condition or loops or nested function etc.
+1. You should call Hooks at the beginning or top level, not inside a condition, loop, nested function, etc.

-2. Do not use hooks in regular javascript functions; it can be called only in  **React Function** or **Custom Hooks**.
+2. Do not use Hooks in regular JavaScript functions; you can only call in a React function or a custom Hook.

-> We can use [eslint-plugin-react-hooks](https://www.npmjs.com/package/eslint-plugin-react-hooks) this eslint plugin that ensures the above two rules.
+> You can use [eslint-plugin-react-hooks](https://www.npmjs.com/package/eslint-plugin-react-hooks), which helps ensure the above two rules.

 ## Conclusion

-So in this blog we have understood how we can use react hooks to control state without using class components.
+So, in this blog, you have understood how you can use React Hooks to control the state without using class components.

-Hope you like the blog, Happy Reading !
+I hope you like the blog, Happy Reading!